-16 The chronology of events up to the apparent failure is described in Gradmann 2001, with further details in Gradmann 2005a: 134-211.
+15The chronology of events up to the apparent failure is described in Gradmann 2001, with further details in Gradmann 2005a: 134-211.

-What were the conclusions which Koch himself and his followers like Paul Ehrlich or Emil Behring drew from the apparent failure of tuberculin?
+On the contrary: Koch explicitly stressed that the "animal experiment and its correct evaluation" would be a crucial component in his efforts to identify the efficacious component of tuberculin (ibid.).
+His previous experience had shown him that healthy animals were of no use for such a purpose, but that guinea pigs infected with tuberculosis were needed-although the dosages of tuberculin to be applied might diverge from those in humans (ibid.).
+And again, as in the approach leading to the original clinical application of the compound, Koch saw it as "being of the greatest interest" to learn whether the now purified tuberculin would still show its efficacy in humans after it had been established in the animal (Koch 1912c, 679).

-Koch attributed the deterioration of clinical conditions and the fatalities to the impurities in early preparations of tuberculin.
-As a consequence, he launched a systematic investigation to exactly identify the efficacious component in the compound, so that he would "be able to apply it without any additional substances which might cause negative side effects" (Koch 1891, 673).
-The use of the animal model of tuberculosis as such as a potential cause of precarious therapeutic knowledge was obviously not one of the explanatory options for the serious problems which had occurred, an option in need of systematic analysis.
-On the contrary: Koch explicitly stressed that for his investigations directed at identifying the efficacious component of tuberculin, the "animal experiment and its correct evaluation" was crucial (ibid.).
-His previous experience had shown him that healthy animals were of no use for such a purpose, but that guinea pigs infected with tuberculosis were needed - although the dosages of tuberculin to be applied might diverge from those in humans (ibid.).
-And again, as in the approach leading to the original clinical application of the compound, Koch saw it as "being of the greatest interest" to get to know whether the now purified tuberculin would still show its efficacy in humans after it had been established in the animal (Koch 1891, 679).
-As in the procedure preceding the failure, experiments of the new agent in the animal model which Koch perceived as successful were followed by tests in a few healthy individuals (including Paul Guttmann, Shibasaburo Kitasato, and August Wassermann, colleagues and researchers in Koch's laboratory).
+As in the procedure preceding the failure, experiments with the new agent in the animal model, which Koch still perceived as successful, were followed by tests in a few healthy individuals (including Paul Guttmann, Shibasaburo Kitasato, and August Wassermann, colleagues and researchers in Koch's laboratory).
 In a second step, the compound was tried in patients suffering from tuberculosis.
-Koch claimed that in both instances, in principle the effects were comparable to those observed in the first trials with the not yet purified compound.
-However, following his new observations, he stressed that therapies should start with very low dosages, which should then gradually be increased (Koch 1891, 679-680).
+Koch claimed that in both instances, the effects were comparable in principle to those observed in the first trials with the not yet purified compound.
+However, following his new observations, he stressed that therapies should start with very low dosages, which should then gradually be increased (Koch 1912c, 679-680).

-Koch thus apparently did not believe that the grave empirical problems in the wake of the knowledge transfer from animals to humans were to be attributed to the method and location of knowledge production - the animal model - and the implied concept of disease (namely exclusively caused by features of the pathogen).
+Koch thus apparently did not believe that the grave empirical problems in the wake of the knowledge transfer from animals to humans were to be attributed to the method and location of knowledge production-the animal model-and the implied concept of disease (namely that it is exclusively caused by features of the pathogen).
 Instead, the problems were ascribed to unintended byproducts and inadequate dosages in the process of applying the method.
 These byproducts were not perceived as the inherent result of the method, but instead claimed to be accessory and contingent in character.
-Remarkably, instead of questioning the method itself, Koch saw it as essential in his attempt to understand and clarify the problems which had occurred.
+Remarkably, instead of questioning the method itself, Koch saw it as essential in his attempt to understand and clarify the problems that had occurred.